sakshiiiir/RAG-Chatbot-pdf_SQL/README.md

 This project implements a Retrieval-Augmented Generation (RAG) Chatbot for electric vehicle (EV) data.
 The chatbot can handle structured CSV data and unstructured PDF documents, allowing users to ask questions and get answers via a Streamlit interface.

 Data Used:
-PDFs: Sales and annual reports (not uploaded due to privacy reasons) CSV Files: Company sales and industry data
+PDFs: Sales and annual reports (uploaded test file here instead of the actual pdfs) CSV Files: Company sales and industry data (uploaded test file here instead of the actual pdfs)

 Folder structure:
 - app.py: Streamlit front-end